-Howard Finster was born Dec.
+The Rev. Howard Finster was born Dec.
 2, 1916, in Valley Head, Alabama, and died Oct.
-22, 2001, in Summerville, GA where he lived and worked for many years.
+22, 2001, in Summerville, GA, where he created with boundless energy and consuming focus during the inspired winter of his life.